lugan113/TXL-PBC_Dataset/README.md

 ## Overview

 The TXL-PBC Dataset is a comprehensive collection of re-annotated and integrated cell images from multiple cell datasets.
 The main objective of this study is to perform sample reduction, re-labeling, and integration from [BCCD](https://github.com/Shenggan/BCCD_Dataset) and [BCD datasets](https://www.kaggle.com/datasets/adhoppin/blood-celldetection-datatset).
 Then, the original dataset is integrated with two new cell datasets, PBC dataset [Peripheral Blood Cells](https://pubmed.ncbi.nlm.nih.gov/32346559/) and Raabin-WBC dataset [Raabin White Blood Cells](https://raabindata.com/raabin-health-database/), to create a high-quality, sample balanced new dataset.
 We call it TXL-PBC dataset.
-We use the Labelimg (\cite{c6}) tool to annotate all the datasets.
+We use the [Labelimg](https://github.com/HumanSignal/labelImg) tool Semi-automated labeling is performed using [YOLOv8n](https://github.com/ultralytics/ultralytics).to annotate all the datasets.
 It is specifically designed for evaluating various object detection models, especially those that use the YOLO format.

 ## Contents